 I don’t cover every single model Ringside creates, but only their most popular models, well-known models.

-Also note that Ringside often puts out special limited edition glove models which are usually just the same glove but fancy logos or colors with the core features exactly the same as the standard models.
+Also, note that Ringside often puts out special limited edition glove models which are usually just the same glove but fancy logos or colors with the core feature exactly the same as the standard models.

 Ringside IMF Tech Boxing Gloves Review